hitraj47/my-tv-tracker/README.md

 When the app is released, the 'production' branch will contain the latest version added to the Play Store.

-The 'volley' branch is currently being used as the app in converted to use the Volley library.

 ## Notes/Instructions

 This project is updated to be imported into Android Studio. **DO NOT** import the project into Eclipse.